 Simply raising the issue of racism in the church is commendable.
 The book condemns racism as it defines it.
 Encouraging attention to the gospel, scripture, and Jesus in addressing racism is a welcome feature.

-Racism should be addressed from the pulpit and in Bible classes, it says.
+Racism should be addressed from the pulpit and in Bible classes, the book says.
 It suggests racism is disunity and should be discussed honestly, with an open mind.
 The book is short, mostly speaks plainly, and its question and answer format makes its sub-topics accessible.

 The book teaches that interracial marriage is not prohibited by scripture.
 Moreover, it advocates considering “walking a mile” in the shoes of others.
 It is fair to label as inconsistent or hypocritical certain behaviors by Christians regarding race, including silence regarding “problems of racial hate and discrimination” in the United States and our communities, the book explains.